m3tozz/NotifCat/README.md

 Support | Bağış Yap
 --
 [![Donate to HAYTAP](https://img.shields.io/badge/🐾_Donate-HAYTAP❤️-red?style=for-the-badge)](https://fonzip.com/haytap/bagis)

-> [!CAUTION]
+> [!IMPORTANT]
-> This open-source project is not affiliated with any organization.
-> [Animal Rights Federation (HAYTAP)](https://www.haytap.org) is a leading animal rights organization in Türkiye, dedicated to protecting stray and vulnerable animals.
+>  **HAYTAP (Animal Rights Federation)** is a well-known animal rights organization in Türkiye.
+> It focuses on protecting stray animals and promoting animal welfare.
+> This project is open-source and not affiliated with HAYTAP.
-> If you’d like to help, please consider donating directly to HAYTAP.
+> If you'd like to show support, you can donate directly to HAYTAP.

 --------------------------------------------------------------------------